 We enjoyed the TCHO chocolate factory tour a while back when the facility was located in San Francisco at Pier 17 (we wrote about the tour here), but TCHO has since moved its operation to West Berkeley not long after our visit.
-It took quite a while to get their TCHO chocolate factory tours up and running at the new facility, but GOOD NEWS: you can click here for the latest details.)
-In San Francisco, you can find a TCHO retail sales kiosk in the Westfield Centre.
+It took quite a while to get their TCHO chocolate factory tours up and running at the new facility, but GOOD NEWS: you can click here to get all the details on the tours!

 Other San Francisco Chocolate Tours and Tastings